-Many kids today are over stressed or have no attention span.
-They are unable to process their thoughts, emotions and feelings.
-Most children are getting instant gratification by playing with a smart phone or video games.
+Many kids today are overstressed or have no attention span.
+They are unable to process their thoughts, emotions, and feelings.
+Most children are getting instant gratification by playing with a smartphone or video games.
 They are losing themselves and have no stress management skills.
-Our children are learning to look at the materialistic possessions for gratification and have lost the capacity to look inward for true patience and happiness.
-Using the skills taught by meditating, can help many schools systems and parents reduce this troubling trend.
+Our children are learning to look at materialistic possessions for gratification and have lost the capacity to look inward for true patience and happiness.
+Using the skills taught by meditating, can help many school systems and parents reduce this troubling trend.
 Meditation can help many children learn how to sit still and become aware of their thoughts and feelings.
-Learning to meditate at a young age can help many children from turning to drugs and achohol in their adult lives to cope with the stresses of life.
+Learning to meditate at a young age can help many children from turning to drugs and alcohol in their adult lives to cope with the stresses of life.
 Reduce anxiety in children with these meditation books for kids.

 Meditation Books for Kids

 A Still Quiet Place: A Mindfulness Program for Teaching Children and Adolescents to Ease Stress and Difficult Emotions

 A Still Quiet Place teaches children that peace and happiness are alive inside all of us, and they can find it just by closing their eyes and breathing.
 The book offers an eight-week course of mindfulness geared for teachers, therapists, and parents to teach mindfulness to children.
 This book is backed by clinical evidence and research showing the benefits of mindfulness meditation for kids and teens.
 The program in this book teaches children techniques to bring calm awareness to their everyday lives.
 A Still Quiet Place is written by Dr. Amy Saltzman.
 She offers worksheets and exercises to help children practice mindfulness.

 Sitting Still Like a Frog: Mindfulness Exercises for Kids (and Their Parents)